Madhulika-3081/IBM-Project-22552-1659853781/README.md

 # IBM-Project-22552-1659853781

-- Madhulika Indraganti and Kavya AP <br>
-Statistical Machine Learning Approaches to Liver Disease Prediction
+<u><b>Statistical Machine Learning Approaches to Liver Disease Prediction</u></b> - Madhulika I and Kavya AP

+📊 **Introduction:**
-Liver diseases avert the normal function of the liver.
-Mainly due to a large amount of alcohol consumption liver disease arises.
-Early prediction of liver disease using classification algorithms is a productive task that can help doctors to diagnose the disease within a short duration of time.
-Discovering the existence of liver disease at an early stage is a complex task for doctors.
-The main objective of this project is to analyze the parameters of various classification algorithms and compare their predictive accuracies to find the best classifier for determining liver disease.
+Liver diseases disrupt the normal functioning of the liver, often resulting from excessive alcohol consumption.
+Early prediction of liver disease through classification algorithms is a valuable tool for doctors, facilitating swift diagnoses.
+Detecting liver disease in its early stages is a complex challenge for medical professionals.
+This project aims to analyze various classification algorithms, assess their predictive accuracies, and identify the best classifier for early liver disease detection.

+📑 **Data Analysis and Objective:**
-This Project examines data from liver patients concentrating on relationships between a critical list of liver enzymes, proteins, age, and gender using them to try and predict the likeliness of liver disease.
-Here we are building a model by applying various machine learning algorithms to find the best accurate model.
-And integrate into Flask-based web applications.
-Users can predict the disease by entering parameters in the web application.
+In this project, we scrutinize data from liver patients, focusing on the interplay of vital liver enzymes, proteins, age, and gender.
+These parameters are used to predict the likelihood of liver disease.
+Our goal is to construct a robust model by implementing a range of machine learning algorithms, with the aim of finding the most accurate predictive model.

-Technical Architecture:
+🤖 **Machine Learning Implementation:**
+We employ multiple machine learning algorithms to create and evaluate predictive models.
+By applying these algorithms to the dataset, we aim to determine the optimal model for liver disease prediction.

+🌐 **Web Application Integration:**
+To make this predictive tool accessible to users, we integrate the best-performing model into a Flask-based web application.
+Users can conveniently input their relevant parameters into the application for liver disease prediction.

+This project combines statistical machine learning techniques, data analysis, and web application development to enhance the early detection of liver disease, providing a valuable resource for medical professionals and individuals concerned about their liver health.

+<b>Technical Architecture:</b>
 ![image](https://user-images.githubusercontent.com/72027297/202115643-0c91cd4d-f7af-4c36-b82d-75196c700f60.png)